Asthma is a long-term (chronic) lung disease. The airways become inflamed. The airways may be sensitive to:

 In some people asthma may get worse with exercise, extreme emotions, season changes, or other illnesses.

-May have all of the common symptoms
+You may have all of the common symptoms.

-May only have 1 symptom, like coughing
+You may only have 1 symptom, such as coughing.

 Severity of symptoms